Sermon: The Sovereignty of God (Part Eight)

-You're going to begin to accept it and begin to be like they are.
+You are going to begin to accept it and begin to be like they are.
 Now, what happens if you are in the presence of somebody who is of the opposite demeanor?
-Your attitude, again, unless you are resisting it, will go plummeting downhill, and it's not going to be very long before you are like them.
+Your attitude, again, unless you are resisting it, will go plummeting downhill, and it is not going to be very long before you are like them.
 This is at work here.
 Do you know what works in these people?
-It's their spirit, and that spirit is emanating out from them, and it is making contact with your spirit.
+It is their spirit, and that spirit is emanating out from them, and it is making contact with your spirit.

 It is this principle that makes us like Satan, because his spirit is radiating out from him.
 We are tuned in to it.
 We pick up the anger, the bitterness, the resentment, the enmity against God and against God's law.
 Now, who would you rather be around?
-This access to Him, as I said, has a mystical quality to it, and it is being in His presence which enables us to (again here comes a dumb analogy, but I'll use it)—it's almost like osmosis, and we begin to absorb what He is, in His presence.
+This access to Him, as I said, has a mystical quality to it, and it is being in His presence which enables us to (again here comes a dumb analogy, but I will use it)—it is almost like osmosis, and we begin to absorb what He is, in His presence.

 Can you think of a Bible example where this took place?
 How about Moses when he came down the mount?
 He radiated the glory of God because he was in His presence.
-That's what's at work here.
+That is what is at work here.
 This is why we need prayer, because it is so important that we get close.
-Now, what if these people that I described before...—what if these people are in one building, and you're in another?
-You're not even aware.
-Here comes the distance thing: If you're far from God and you can't get close to Him, then the picture is there, that you can't become like He is.
+Now, what if these people that I described before are in one building, and you are in another?
+You are not even aware.
+Here comes the distance thing: If you are far from God and you cannot get close to Him, then the picture is there that you cannot become like He is.
 Sin separates.
 Righteousness gets us in close.

 There are many other reasons for prayer, and this sermon has not exhausted them in any way, shape, or form.
 There are many other things that we could go into here, but I wanted to make sure that we understood that the relationship between prayer and the will of God, and our relationship with God, would be understood.

 Prayer is not for the purpose of changing God's will.
-It's not for changing His mind.
+It is not for changing His mind.
 Prayer is given to us as a great blessing, in order that we might be conformed to God's will.
-Then, when we come to Him in prayer and ask according to His will, we know that He's going to give, because we know that what He has willed, He will do, because we'll know it's good, it's loving, it's kind, and it is the right thing.
+Then, when we come to Him in prayer and ask according to His will, we know that He is going to give, because we know that what He has willed, He will do, because we will know it is good, it is loving, it is kind, and it is the right thing.

 I think that we will stop right there, and maybe the next time we will go into a couple more things that I think may need to be answered.